Sign up for our free newsletter.

 The legal profession is just as guilty.
 Lawyers want to offer “value-added service” because they see the “paradigm shift” and are “results-driven” and “client-focused.”
 What else are they supposed to be focused on, their spiffy, brand-new, custom-leather briefcases?
 Also, why must we always hear about “best practices”?
 Because they’re so much better than just-okay practices?
 And may we never hear another managing partner speak of his firm’s “national platform” or say his partnership is hiring more lawyers but doesn’t “grow for growth’s sake.”
 (Just once, wouldn’t it be refreshing to hear a law firm leader say, “You know, we just added a bunch of attorneys because we wanted to be bigger than our competitor.
 What the heck.”)

 We all probably hear—and, yes, also use—overworked expressions every day.
 That’s a shame because the English language is so rich and diverse.
 There’s no need to shortchange it with tired, stale expressions that have lost their meaning, or never had much to begin with, or are just so ugly-to-the-eyes-and-ears that they should be strangled and buried under the black dirt of the backyard.
-Yet we still fall victim to the convenience of clichés, in our speech and our writing, though let’s focus in on the latter right now.
+Yet we still fall victim to the convenience of clichés, in our speech and our writing.

 It’s one thing to use buzzwords in our speech—that’s bad enough—but there’s absolutely no excuse for employing them in our written communications.
 Clichés poison our prose.
 They turn the minds of readers—whether our readers are clients or colleagues, judges or juries—into mush and make the writer look lazy and amateurish.
 Banish them from your RFPs, briefs and internal memos and you’ll immediately improve your writing.